• Skip to primary navigation

 • Drizzle half the oil over the steaks.
 Season with salt and pepper and sprinkle over half the Italian seasoning.
 Rub the oil and seasoning into the steak.
 Flip the steaks over and repeat on the other side.

 • Place the steaks in the air fryer (you may have to do one at a time).
-Set the temperature to 200°C/400°F and cook for 7-9 minutes for medium rare, 10-13 minutes for medium or 14-15 minutes for well-done.
+Set to the Air Fry setting and set the temperature to 200°C/400°F and cook for 7-9 minutes for medium rare, 10-13 minutes for medium or 14-15 minutes for well-done.
 Make sure to flip the steak over at the half way point.

 • Transfer the steak to a chopping board and loosely cover with foil.
 Let the steak rest for 10 minutes before cutting into it.